The JWST-NIRCam View of Sagittarius C. III. The Extinction Curve: Discussion

 Overall, the trend observed in our extinction curve is consistent with that reported in previous studies: the extinction decreases with increasing wavelength until it reaches small values with local variations due to absorption by different molecules and ices, as clearly seen in Fig.\,\ref{comp_lit}.
 Based on Table\,\ref{ratios_lit}, we find that the two curves covering the full wavelength range—those of \citet{Nishiyama2009} and \citet{Fritz2011}—are in good agreement with our results, except for $A_\mathrm{F115W}/A_\mathrm{F162M}$ in the case of \citet{Nishiyama2009}.

 To reproduce the \citet{Nishiyama2009} extinction curve, we used the data provided in their Table\,1.
-Their extinction curve was derived photometrically by combining Spitzer-IRAC observations of bulge fields with near-infrared SIRIUS-IRSF data of the GC, incorporating both space- and ground-based measurements.
+Their extinction curve was derived photometrically by combining \textit{Spitzer} Infrared Array Camera \citep[IRAC;][]{Fazio2004} observations of bulge fields with Simultaneous-Color InfraRed Imager for Unbiased Survey of the InfraRed Survey Facility \citep[SIRIUS-IRSF;][]{Nagashima1999} data of the GC, incorporating both space- and ground-based measurements.
 We reproduced the \citet{Fritz2011} curve using their publicly available interpolated infrared extinction curve.
-This curve was derived from hydrogen emission lines observed with ISO-SWS and SINFONI in the minispiral region.
+This curve was derived from hydrogen emission lines observed with ISO-SWS and SINFONI in the mini-spiral region.

-In both cases, the extinction curves correspond to regions that are spatially distinct from our Sgr\,C field: the \citet{Fritz2011} curve was derived in the central minispiral, while \citet{Nishiyama2009} analysed a broader area of the central bulge ($|l|\lesssim3^\circ$, $|b|\lesssim1^\circ$).
+In both cases, the extinction curves correspond to regions that are spatially distinct from our Sgr\,C field: the \citet{Fritz2011} curve was derived in the central mini-spiral, while \citet{Nishiyama2009} analysed a broader area of the central bulge ($|l|\lesssim3^\circ$, $|b|\lesssim1^\circ$).
 This supports previous evidence that the infrared extinction curve towards the inner Galaxy is not dependent on the line of sight \citep[e.g.][]{NoguerasLara2019}.

 Regarding the extinction index, \citet{Fritz2011} reported a mean value of $\alpha = 2.11 \pm 0.06$ over the wavelength range $1.282$–$2.758\,\mu$m, while \citet{Nishiyama2009} found $\alpha = 2.0$ in the J, H, and $\mathrm{K_s}$ bands.
-The latter is in better agreement with the extinction indices we derived for the SW filters.
+The $\alpha = 2.0$ is in better agreement with the extinction indices we derived for the SW filters.
 A plausible explanation for this difference lies in the methodologies used. \citet{Nishiyama2009} derived their extinction curve using a photometric method comparable to ours: they analysed RC stars in near-infrared colour-magnitude and colour-colour diagrams.
 In contrast, \citet{Fritz2011} used spectroscopic measurements.
 Thus, both our method and that of \citet{Nishiyama2009} rely on photometry of RC stars, sampling a similar stellar population and being subject to comparable biases—such as filter transmission effects.

 Our results are not consistent with those of \citet{Chiar2006}, as shown in the left panel of Fig.\,\ref{comp_lit} and in Table\,\ref{ratios_lit}.
 The interpolated extinction ratios are systematically higher than ours. \citet{Chiar2006} combined a photometrically derived continuum extinction curve—based on the works of \citet{Lutz1999} and \citet{Indebetouw2005}—with spectroscopic ISO-SWS data from GCS\,3, an infrared-bright source in the Quintuplet cluster.
 However, robust conclusions are limited by the lack of reported uncertainties in their extinction values.